 Most asthma medication is safe during pregnancy.
 While there is some evidence that suggests oral corticosteroids can pose a slight risk to the baby, inhaled asthma medications only travel to the lungs rather than the whole body, which makes them very safe during pregnancy.
 It is much safer for a pregnant woman to manage her asthma with appropriate medications than for her to stop controlling her asthma and experience symptoms and exacerbations.
 If you become pregnant you should check with your doctor to ensure you are using the appropriate medication.

-If you fail to control your asthma well during pregnancy, you increase the risk of:
+If you fail to control your asthma well during pregnancy, and have an asthma attack, you increase the risk of:

 Good asthma control will reduce these risks.
 The goal of effective asthma management during pregnancy is to maintain a healthy flow of oxygen for normal foetal development as well as maintaining a healthy quality of life.